paul-hammant/tbd/content/alternative-branching-models/index.md

 All of these compromises versus the planned "consecutive development of consecutive releases".
 In many cases it is worse, particular when the numbers of developers goes up.

+One key thing to note, versus Trunk Based Development, teams doing the Mainline branching model, almost never do cherry pick merges for any reason.
+Instead they're doing a "merge everything which isn't merged already" kind of merge.
+Minimalisticlly the VCS they are using should have "merge point tracking".
+At the high end, that should include "record only" merges, and normal merges even after that.

 &#10033; Companies that choose 'Mainline' wither and die, we claim, so there's no forever.

 #### Merges

 After the release the code will be merged back en-masse to the mainline.
 Those merges may be hard and lengthy.
-It could be that the team took merges from mainline part way through the project.
-It could also be that the team pushed merges to mainline part way through the project.
+It could be that the team **took merges from** mainline part way through the project.
+It could also be that the team **pushed merges to** mainline part way through the project.

 #### How many branches?